Battle of Brisbane: Opinions of each other's soldiers

-Views on race

-While race was not a direct causative factor in this instance, it has been cited as a cause of tension between Australians and Americans and as a contributing factor.
-This tension arose from the treatment and segregation of the African-American soldiers by the U.S. military.
-Racial issues and segregation also played a substantial role in conflict between locals and Americans in both New Zealand and Britain.
-While in civilian life white Australians treated Aboriginal and Torres Strait Islander Australians in largely the same way as white Americans treated black Americans, institutional discrimination was "paternalistic", varying significantly from state-to-state.
-Despite official policy ostensibly barring the enlistment of indigenous Australians, in practice, a more flexible approach was adopted that saw many indigenous Australians enlist.
-Segregation was not overtly practiced and most Indigenous Australians received equal pay, were promoted on merit and were generally accepted and treated as equals.
-(Note: An exception was the small segregated forces raised for the defence of northern Australia and particularly the Torres Strait.
-As well as being segregated, the pay indigenous soldiers in the unit received was about one-third of that which other soldiers received.)

-Troops of the U.S. 208th Coast Artillery rioted for 10 nights in March 1942, fighting against African-Americans from the 394th Quartermaster Battalion.
-This was attributed to white American resentment towards African-American access to dance halls and for associating with "white girls on the streets of Brisbane".
-As a result, U.S. military authorities segregated African-Americans, restricting them to the south side of the Brisbane River.
-However, trouble continued with a major race riot at Wacol, knife fights in South Brisbane and American military police assaulting or killing black troops simply for crossing the Brisbane River.
-This further incited the Australians, whose culture towards military police was notably different.

 Events immediately prior

 According to authorities, up to 20 brawls a night were occurring between Australian and American servicemen.
 In the weeks leading up to the Battle of Brisbane there were several major incidents.
-These included a gun battle between an American soldier and Australian troops near Inkerman which killed one Australian and the American; an Australian soldier was shot by an American MP in Townsville; an American serviceman and three Australian soldiers in Brisbane's Centenary Place were involved in a confrontation which killed one Australian; an American soldier was arrested for stabbing three servicemen and a Brisbane woman near the Central railway station; twenty Australians fought American submariners and members of the US Navy Shore Patrol, mauling them badly.
+These included a gun battle between an American soldier and Australian troops near Inkerman which killed one Australian and the American; an Australian soldier was shot by an American MP in Townsville; an American serviceman and three Australian soldiers in Brisbane's Centenary Place were involved in a confrontation which killed one Australian; an American soldier was arrested for stabbing three servicemen and a Brisbane woman near the Central railway station; twenty Australians fought American submariners and members of the U.S. Navy Shore Patrol, mauling them badly.
 On the morning of the battle, an American MP batoned an Australian soldier in Albert Street.